adam-lafontaine/CMS/blog/posts/2023/[018][Basic video Linux].md

 }
 ```

-Query Libuc for the camera information.
+Query libuvc for the camera information.
 If successful, allocate memory for the image data.

 ```cpp
 bool get_frame_properties(Camera& camera)